syncfusion-content/xamarin-docs/Xamarin/DataGrid/Selection.md

 ![DataGrid with multiple selection](SfDataGrid_images/MultipleSelection.jpg)

+### Disable selection for rows and columns

+You can disable selection and navigation for an entire column using the [GridColumn.AllowFocus](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~AllowFocus.html) property.
+You can disable selection in a particular row or cell or column by handling the [CurrentCellActivating](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentCellActivating_EV.html)  event.

+N> It is not possible to select caption summary rows, group summary rows, table summary rows, and unbound rows that are above the table summary row when they are placed at the top and the unbound rows that are below table summary rows when they placed at the bottom of SfDataGrid.

-## Getting selected rows
+## Getting selected rows and cells

-The SfDataGrid provides `SelectedIndex`, `SelectedItem`, and `CurrentItem` properties to get details of the selected rows when the selection mode is `Single`, `Multiple`, and `SingleDeselect`.
+The SfDataGrid provides `SelectedIndex`, `SelectedItem`, and `CurrentItem` properties to get details of the selected rows or cells when the selection mode is `Single`, `Multiple`, and `SingleDeselect`.

-* [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html): Provides the underlying data object of the selected row.
-Denotes the first selected row in multiple selection.
+* [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html): Provides the underlying data object of the selected row or cell.
+Denotes the underlying data object of the first selected row or cell in multiple selection.
-* [SfDataGrid.SelectedIndex](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedIndex.html): Provides the index of `SfDataGrid.SelectedItem`.
+* [SfDataGrid.SelectedIndex](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedIndex.html): Provides the row index of `SfDataGrid.SelectedItem`.
+Denotes the index of first selected row or cell in multiple selection.
-* [SfDataGrid.CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentItem.html): Provides the underlying data object of the currently selected row in the data grid.
-Denotes the first selected row in multiple selection.
+* [SfDataGrid.CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentItem.html): Provides the underlying data object of the currently selected row or cell in the data grid.
+Denotes the underlying data object of lastly selected row or cell in multiple selection.

 ### Row selection